crysxd/simple-firestore-backup/README.md

   }
 ```

+- Add the correct permission to the Cloud Function's service account
+  - Go to the [IAM page](https://console.cloud.google.com/iam-admin/iam) and make sure the right project is selected in the top left.
+Look for 'App Engine default service account' in the user list and click the pen icon next to it.
+  - Add the role 'Datastore Import Export Admin' and 'Storage Admin'
+  - It can take a couple of minutes for the new roles to be applied
+  - Explanation: Import/Export is currently only available over Rest/RPC.
+To trigger the export this module needs to authenticate over HTTP.
+If the roles mentioned above are not added, the generated access token lacks the required permissions resulting in an "Backup failed { error: { code: 403, message: 'The caller does not have permission', status: 'PERMISSION_DENIED' } }" error.

 - Create a new Firebase Cloud Function with below code.
 See [here](https://firebase.google.com/docs/functions/schedule-functions) for scheduling options.
 Below example runs once a day.

 ```